 18. Art, Props, Set Decoration and Graphics a.
 Apply practice set out in sections 1. to 13. of this guidance. b.
 To reduce transmission when handling equipment and other items, encourage increased handwashing. c.
 Assess how much space each shot will require to inform design and construction. d.
 Where possible, allow each of these departments to work separately on set until dressing is complete before any other departments undertake their tasks. e.
-Use a separate isolated Buying team or Buyer to source and props and dressing, and where possible: - Source items online - Coordinate delivery/logistics with Studio Operations to limit courier contacts Place props and dressing items for quarantine or leave at a dedicated sanitisation station for thorough cleaning before they go to set - Items can then be collected for use by the Set Design Prep crew or On Set Dresser f.
-Where possible, inspect and approve props during prep and view them from a distance, by photograph, online or at a dedicated table separate from the main props storage area to avoid people convening unnecessarily.
+Use a separate isolated Buying team or Buyer to source and props and dressing, and possible: - Source items online - Source items offline Coordinate delivery/logistics with Studio Operations to limit courier contacts Place props and dressing items for quarantine or leave at a dedicated sanitisation station for thorough cleaning before they go to set - Items can then be collected for use by the Set Design Prep crew or On Set Dresser f.
+Where possible, inspect and approve props during prep and view them from a distance, by photograph, online or at a dedicated table separate from the main props storage area to avoid people convening unnecessarily. g.

-g.
 Limit handling of key props on set to a dedicated Props Department crew member and relevant cast. h.
 Where appropriate, before rehearsals and shooting: Give final key props/surfaces a final wipe with disinfectant and use disinfectant spray on textiles Allow time for additional cleaning and disinfection of props, furniture and other set dressing when they have been handled, leaned against etc. by other cast or crew members i.
-Remember that specific processes of decontamination may be required for delicate items which cannot be sprayed.
+Remember that specific processes of decontamination may be required for delicate items hemember that specific processes of decontainination may be required for delicate items which cannot be sprayed.